devodo/DivertR/README.md

 services.AddTransient<IFoo>(_ => new Foo {Message = "Original"});
 ```

-The `Divert` extension method replaces the `IFoo` registration with a factory that creates DivertR proxies
+The `Divert` extension method replaces the `IFoo` registration with a factory that creates Via proxies
 wrapping the instances provided by the original registration:

 ```csharp